 - Blue duiker – a very small, shy antelope that with lots of luck could be seen

 4. Head onto/into the ocean

 Kayak under the suspension bridge and into the mouth of Storms River, or go snorkelling to see what lies beneath.
 Both of these activities are dependent on the weather.
-Untouched Adventures (Website, Tripadvisor Reviews*) run these trips and have an office at the rest camp.
+Untouched Adventures (Website, Book on Viator*) run these trips and have an office at the rest camp.

 5. Relax and watch the waves crash in at sunset